ramyak-mehra/shelf_rate_limiter/README.md

-# Shel rate limiter
+# Shelf Rate Limiter
-It limit the number of requests made to your backend in a fixed time frame.
+It limits the number of requests made to your backend in a fixed time frame.

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.

 ```dart
   final memoryStorage = MemStorage();